Wandering Through Chaos: A Brief Look At The Hectic, Eccentric Side Of Egypt

-For your own safety as a wandering pedestrian, happily lost amongst the steamy haze of exhaust fumes, simmering spices from the markets, the busy buzz of horns and chants from the rooftops of the minarets, keep a lookout for women sitting on the back of motorbikes ducking in and out of traffic and or hopping up the pavement, the women grasping the driver with one hand, their child in the other; take time also to appreciate the men sprinting up the middle of the road, briefcase in hand in an attempt to catch the bus which oddly enough, rarely stops to pick passengers up.
+For your own safety as a wandering pedestrian, happily lost amongst the steamy haze of exhaust fumes, simmering spices from the markets, the busy buzz of horns and chants from the rooftops of the minarets, keep a lookout for women sitting on the back of motorbikes.
+Ducking in and out of traffic and or hopping up the pavement, the women will be grasping the driver with one hand, their child in the other.
+Take time, also, to appreciate the men sprinting up the middle of the road, briefcase in hand in an attempt to catch the bus which, oddly enough, rarely stops to pick passengers up.

-If you find yourself still breathing (oh how you will hold your breath!) or with your bottom lip intact and not bleeding upon your arrival at your hotel as the taxi more-than-likely mounts the pavement and clatters to a halt, nothing need more be said but congratulations and welcome to the land of the pharaohs!
+If you find yourself still breathing (oh how you will hold your breath!) or with your bottom lip intact and not bleeding upon your arrival at your hotel as the taxi more-than-likely mounts the pavement and clatters to a halt, nothing need more be said than, “Congratulations and welcome to the land of the pharaohs!”

 Girls!
-Be on the lookout too for local children, particularly within the Aswan night market – a veritable social hub and source of pride for Egyptian locals and thus definitely worth a visit; lovely, adorable, innocent-looking children.
-Warning: they have been known to be so brazen as to not only give you a cheeky pinch on the derrière, but punch your male travel companion (an essential tool when in Egypt) where it hurts in the hope that his arm that was protectively wrapped around your shoulders, will drop in agony to care for himself, allowing said children the chance to swarm around you, latch on and run like the wind with you helplessly in tow.
+Be on the lookout too for local children, particularly within the Aswan night market – a veritable social hub and source of pride for Egyptian locals and thus definitely worth a visit.
+They are lovely, adorable, innocent-looking children.
+Warning: they have been known to be so brazen as to not only give you a cheeky pinch on the derrière, but punch your male travel companion (handy if you have one, when in Egypt) where it hurts in the hope that his arm that was protectively wrapped around your shoulders, will drop in agony to care for himself, allowing said children the chance to swarm around you, latch on and run like the wind with you helplessly in tow.

-As a woman you will by way of what you wear and where you wear it, be made perhaps more aware of the cultural differences within Egypt itself.
-In and around the major cities, Cairo, Luxor, Aswan, normal summery attire is to an extent, accepted as you will find yourself a foreign wanderer amongst millions of foreign wanderes.
+As a woman you will by way of what you wear and how you wear it, be made, perhaps, more aware of the cultural differences within Egypt itself.
+In and around the major cities, Cairo, Luxor, Aswan, normal summery attire is to an extent, accepted as you will find yourself a foreign wanderer amongst millions of foreign wanders.
 In the more remote regions however, do please cover up; not only as a mark of respect for Egyptian culture and way of life, but to also save yourself from constantly being an object worth trading 50,000 camels for!